AET-CS/aet-cs.github.io/white/2025/ML/calendar.md

 ## Daily Summary

+- 5/5 (Tuesday)
+    - Cinco de Mayo!
+    - Download [this notebook](./notebooks/image_captioning_assignment.ipynb).
+Fill in the blanks, answer the Qs and run
 - 5/1 (Friday)
     - Class Discussion on Transformers questions!
         - Choose a discussion **leader** and a scribe